-A submarine wreck near the coast of Malta has been officially confirmed as the British U-class submarine HMS Urge, which was lost in 1942.
-Since then, the reason for her loss and even the location of her wreckage have been a mystery.
+A submarine wreck off the coast of Malta has officially been identified as the British U-class submarine HMS Urge, which was lost in 1942.
+Since then, the reason for the vessel’s loss – and even the location of her wreckage – have been a mystery.

-In 2015, a Belgian diver claimed to have located the wreckage near the coast of Libya, but conflicts within the nation at the time prevented further investigation.
-This 2015 report aligned with decades-long speculation that the Urge was sunk by dive-bombing.
-We reported on this information at the time, but this has now been proven to be incorrect.
+In 2015, a Belgian diver claimed to have located the remnants of Urge off the coast of Libya, but conflict within the country at the time prevented further investigation.
+This report aligned with decades-long speculation that the submersible was sunk by a dive bomber.

-The Urge was a small submarine of the Royal Navy and was commissioned in 1940.
-She operated in the Mediterranean and sank a number of Italian war and merchant ships under the command of Lieutenant-Commander Edward Philip Tomkinson.
-Tomkinson was a well-regarded man, having received the Distinguished Service Order, and was believed by some to have been worthy of the Victoria Cross.
+The HMS Urge was a small submarine operated by the British Royal Navy.
+Commissioned in 1940, she operated throughout the Mediterranean and sank a number of Italian ships under the command of Lt.
+Cmdr.
+Edward Philip Tomkinson.
+Tomkinson was a well-regarded serviceman, having received the Distinguished Service Order (DSO), and was believed by some to have been worthy of the Victoria Cross.

-Part of the funding for the Urge was raised by the Welsh town Bridgend, which adopted her during the national ‘warship week’ in 1941.
+Part of the funding for Urge was raised by Bridgend, a Welsh town, which adopted her during National Warship Week in 1941.

-On April 27, 1942, the HMS Urge left from Malta, with a course set for Alexandria.
-On top of her usual 32 crew, the Urge also carried 11 Navy passengers and Bernard Gray, a war correspondent.
-She would never arrive at Alexandria, and the fate of the submarine and all 44 onboard would elude historians and relatives for decades.
+On April 27, 1942, the submarine departed from Malta, en route to Alexandria.
+On top of her usual 32-man crew, she also carried 11 Royal Navy passengers and war correspondent, Bernard Gray.
+She never arrived in Alexandria, and her fate and that of all 44 onboard eluded historians for decades.

-Her name would crop up in 2015 when, as mentioned, a Belgian diver Jean-Pierre Misson believed he had discovered the wreck.
-Misson’s supposed wreck location near the Libyan coast raised some controversy at the time, as it suggested the commander had disobeyed his orders and took the submarine off course.
+The HMS Urge would crop up in 2015 when, as aforementioned, Belgian diver Jean-Pierre Misson believed he’d discovered her wreckage.
+The location near the Libyan coast raised some controversy at the time, as it suggested Edward Philip Tomkinson had disobeyed orders and taken the submarine off course.

-In 2017, the grandson of the Urge‘s commander contacted the University of Malta to speak about the university’s mapping of the seabed around Malta.
-Timmy Gambin, a professor at the university and part of the team hunting for the Urge, said the university had spent the past 20 years mapping 1,200 square kilometers of the ocean floor.
+In 2017, Tomkinson’s grandson contacted the University of Malta to speak about the school’s mapping of the seabed.
+Timmy Gambin, a professor and part of the team hunting for Urge, said the university had spent the past 20 years mapping some 1,200 square kilometers of the ocean floor.

-This sparked the hunt for the Urge, which culminated in the discovery of a submarine lying about 400 feet under the surface in the summer of 2019.
-News of the discovery was withheld until they had conclusive evidence that the submarine was indeed the HMS Urge.
+This sparked a hunt for Urge, which, in the summer of 2019, culminated in the discovery of a submarine lying approximately 400 feet under the surface.
+News of the find was withheld until they had conclusive evidence that the submarine was, indeed, the HMS Urge.